FoxDotBuild/Hello-Fox-Build/PITCHME.md

 **Rick Carlino**

-Software developer, technology hobbyist, runner, life long learner.
+Software developer, technologist, learner.

 Attended ASU, grew up in the NW burbs.

-Helping builf a tech startup from 9 to 5.
+Helping build a tech startup from 9 to 5.

 ---

-# What's a Makerspace?
+# A Makerspace?

  * An offline social network for Engineers, Artists, Entrepreneurs
  * A Library of tools and manufacturing equipment
- * **A community of makers**
+ * **A community**

----

-# What It Isn't

- * A paid service

 ---